OData/v3ProtocolDocument/OData.markdown

 When such a dependency exists an *entity set path expression* is used.
 An entity set path expression MUST begin with the name of a parameter to the operation, and optionally includes a series navigation properties (and occasional type casts) as a succinct way to describe the series of entity set transitions.

-The actual entity set transitions may be deduced by finding the association set backing each navigation property, and moving from the current entity set which will be found on one end to the entity set found on the other End.
+The actual entity set transitions can be deduced by finding the association set backing each navigation property, and moving from the current entity set which will be found on one end to the entity set found on the other End.

 The entity set of the results of an operation invocation with an entity set path expression can only be established once the entity set of the parameter that begins the entity set path expression is known.